xemarap/xemarap/README.md

 # 👋 Hi, I'm xemarap!

 ## 👨‍💻 About Me
-I'm a Data Scientist at the Regional Development department at Region Stockholm, where I analyze data to support strategic planning and evidence-based decision making for regional growth and development.
+I'm a Data Scientist at the Regional Development department at Region Stockholm, where I build data pipelines and analyze data to support strategic planning and evidence-based decision making for regional growth and development.
 With a strong foundation in Python and R, I'm passionate about making data science more accessible through open-source tools and well-documented solutions.

 ## 🛠️ Tech Stack
 **Languages:** Python (primary) • R (proficient)